mopidy/mopidy/docs/extensiondev.rst

 6. Remove the ``FRONTENDS`` and ``BACKENDS`` settings.

+7. Add default config files and config validation to all existing extensions.

-7. Switch to ini file based configuration, using :mod:`ConfigParser`.
+8. Switch to ini file based configuration, using :mod:`ConfigParser`.
 The default config is the combination of a core config file plus the config from each installed extension.
 To find the effective config for the system, the following config sources are added together, with the later ones overriding